yichenluan/siteAccessTester/README.md

 ##Reference

-Thinks to the codes in git@github.com:ubear/URLChecker.
+Thanks to the codes in git@github.com:ubear/URLChecker.